Executive arrangements: Alternative arrangements

 Section 31 of the Local Government Act 2000 allowed district councils in two tier areas, with populations under 85,000, to propose alternative executive arrangements.
 This was superseded by the changes made by the Localism Act 2011 and the renewed availability of the committee system to all local authorities.

 Committee system

 Under the Localism Act 2011, principal authorities (such as unitary authorities, county councils, and district councils) were allowed to return to decision-making by committees, the method of local government administration for all councils prior to 2000.
 Under this model power is exercised, alongside full council, by a number of committees, made up of councillors in proportion to their parties' representation on the council.
-Such councils may choose to nominate a councillor as the "leader of the council" for the purposes of representing the political leadership of the council, particularly in relations with external bodies.
+Such councils may choose to nominate a councillor as Leader of the Council for the purposes of representing the political leadership of the council, particularly in relations with external bodies.
 If no leader is nominated, as was the case prior to 2000, the chair of the council's main policy committee may be informally deemed to be the council's de facto leader.